 Senior dog owners often dismiss the idea of raw feeding because the animal is ‘too old.’
-While nutrition is never one-size-fits-all, it’s also never “too late” to switch foods or to supplement with fresh food.
-If your dog has reached their golden years, improving their diet can be the one of the most powerful changes you can make to maximize their health span.
+While nutrition is never one-size-fits-all, it’s also never “too late” to switch foods or supplement with fresh food.
+If your dog has reached their golden years, improving their diet can be one of the most powerful changes you can make to maximize their health span.

 Common Misconceptions Surrounding Raw Food for Senior Pets: